AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    >[!NOTE]
    >
-   >Google web fonts are used for the font families.
-Web fonts require internet connectivity and not all screens implementations will a reliable connection.
+   >Google Web Fonts are used for the font families.
+Web Fonts require internet connectivity and not all screens implementations will a reliable connection.
 Planning for offline mode is an important consideration for Screens deployments.

 1. Copy the `shared` client library folder.
 Paste it as a sibling and rename it to `production`.